-Juniper Creative Arts is a Black and Dominican family collective that facilitates community mural projects with colleges and universities, K-12 schools, and community-based organizations.
+Juniper Creative Arts is a Vermont-based Black and Dominican family collective that facilitates community mural projects with colleges and universities, K-12 schools, and community-based organizations.
 They are nationally recognized muralists, facilitators, and educators with a mission-driven practice of creating art that both involves and celebrates historically excluded communities.
 They use visual art and murals to lift up the voices, images, and people that are often left in the margins.
 Their work and vibe is inspired by their cultural and spiritual lineages, urban art, Hip-Hop culture, the mystical, and the natural world.
-They believe in the power of the arts to heal, bring people together, build community, create dialogue, and celebrate Black, Indigenous, People of color lives and stories.
+They believe in the power of the arts to heal, bring people together, build community, and create dialogue.
+Their mural initiatives involve developing a shared vision and visual narrative that speaks to and honors the collective voices of the community who they are working with.

 We will facilitate an interactive workshop with stakeholders and/or community members that will inform the design for the mural, create a base concept, and direct a hands-on community paint day.
 After the community paint day, we will refine and detail the mural to completion.